 Always save Jpegs at a high quality setting (12).

-If you are working in Photoshop, we recommend a resolution of 300dpi.
+If you are working in Photoshop, we recommend a resolution of at least 300dpi.
 If you are using very thin or very small text, increase the resolution to at least 600dpi.
 The best way to save the large file that will result is as a high quality (12) jpeg.

 STANDARD BOOKLET FILE PREP

 Maximum of 52 pages per booklet